genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/05_single-sign-on.md

 ### Enabling users for SAML

-To enable users to be signed in using SAML, you must add the users to the USER, USER_ATTRIBUTES and SSO_USER tables.
+To enable users to be able to sign in using SAML, you must add them to the USER, USER_ATTRIBUTES and SSO_USER tables.

 In the SSO_USER table: